Dynalite

-Philips Dynalite (previously Dynalite) is a lighting control and automation system developed in Sydney, Australia by John Gunton in 1987.
+Signify Dynalite (previously Dynalite) is a lighting control and automation system developed in Sydney, Australia by John Gunton in 1987.

 Ownership

-In 2009, Dynalite was acquired by Philips Lighting, and henceforth took on its new name, Philips Dynalite.
-In 2018 Philips spun off its lighting department, which rebranded to become Signify N.V.
+In 2009, Dynalite was acquired by Philips Lighting, and was renamed Philips Dynalite.
+In 2018 Philips spun off its lighting department, which rebranded to become Signify N.V., leading to its current name Signify Dynalite.

-Philips Dynalite is Signify's global brand for connected lighting control and building automation.
+Signify Dynalite is Signify's global brand for connected lighting control and building automation.
 Its products are available globally through Signify's extensive network of Certified System Integrators (CSIs).